samgielis/Hersenvulsel/README.md

 # Hersenvulsel
 Repository and Hosting for Hersenvulsel's website.
+Available now at [samgielis.github.io/Hersenvulsel](samgielis.github.io/Hersenvulsel).
 Available soon at [hersenvulsel.be](hersenvulsel.be).

 ## Status: INITIAL
 Currently experimenting with design (nav, logo, ...), figuring out the website's features and planning the code's architecture.